qmk/qmk_firmware/users/ericgebhart/readme.md

 There are layouts for Corne, ergodox, kinesis, dactyl, viterbi, xd75, rebound.

-The layouts take a 3x10 matrix, and sometimes an additional row for numbers.
-If a keyboard layout takes a number row, that should be enabled in config.h.

-The Layouts wrap the ROW_MOD macros which are the mod layer.

 Currently, 3 layouts are needed per keyboard.
  * A Base layout, for default/base layers,
  * A transient layout for the function layers.